HISTORY OF Phi Beta Sigma Fraternity, Inc.

 Select leaders who are committed and have demonstrated their ability to lead.

 We are the only NPHC fraternity to be constitutionally bound to a sorority.
-Founded on January 16, 1920, by five extraordinary women Arizona L. Cleaver Stemons, Myrtle T. Faithful, Viola T. Goinngs, Pearl A. Neal, and Fannie P. Watts on the campus of Howard University.
-The Glamorous Gamma Rho Chapter of Zeta Phi Beta Sorority Inc. was chartered on February 26, 2000, and has continued to express the principles of Scholarship, Service, Sisterhood, and Finer Womanhood on the Georgia Tech campus.
-We share a special bond, and often you will see us collaborating on events on campus.
+Founded on January 16, 1920, by five extraordinary women Arizona L. Cleaver Stemons, Myrtle T. Faithful, Viola T. Goings, Pearl A. Neal, and Fannie P. Watts on the campus of Howard University.
+The Glamorous Gamma Rho Chapter of Zeta Phi Beta Sorority Inc. was chartered on February 26, 2000, and has continued to exemplify the principles of Scholarship, Service, Sisterhood, and Finer Womanhood on the Georgia Tech campus.
+We share a special bond, and you will often see us collaborating on events on campus.